aaronicsubstances/esoko-test-app/README.md

    3. use `npm start` to run application

    4. use `npm test` to run the integration tests of the application.
-Due to time constraints, the integration tests are intended to be demonstrative rather than exhaustive.